 The long-term sustainability of an HGSF programme depends to a considerable extent on the ownership and support of both communities and households.
-They should allow their children to participate in school and in sessions on nutrition and dietary awareness; be ready to diversify their food production; provide the programme with certain resources (labour, fees for cooks, etc.); provide additional food for further diversity or in times of temporary pipeline breaks, and so on.
-Community ownership and support can be stimulated by:
+They should allow their children to participate in school and in sessions on nutrition and dietary awareness; be ready to diversify their food production; provide the programme with certain organizations capable of providing supplementary support; and the private sector (possibly as a donor, but also as a source of capacity support for smallholders or a political advocate for the programme).

-- full involvement in programme design and planning (e.g. when discussing menus, the procurement processes) and monitoring; - tangible benefits for communities and households, showing clear improvements for schoolchildren while also generating benefits for the local economy.
+- ▶ full involvement in programme design and planning (e.g. when discussing menus, the procurement processes) and monitoring; - tangible benefits for communities and households, showing clear improvements for schoolchildren while also generating benefits for the local economy.